aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 4. From "Query" dropdown choose "MySQL".

-5. Click on "Edit SQL".
+5. Click on "Edit SQL".Add below query to fetch data from table "Population" from database "testdb":

    SELECT
      year as Year,population as Population
    FROM Population

    ![](_images/edit-sql.png)

-   Add below query to fetch data from table "Population" from database "testdb":

    ![](_images/query-db-to-get-metrics.png)

 6. Click on "Visualization" option to see metrics on different options like : Graph, Gauge, Bar Gauge etc.

 7. According to the type of metrics we need to choose appropriate Visualization form.
-In this example we are using "Gauge" to see the database table data.
+In this example we are using "Gauge" to see the MariaDB "testdb" database table:    "Population" data.

 8. In calc option you can use the appropriate function to view the data.In below snapshot we are using "max" to check maximum population with the year details.